gabrielgrover/improved-octo-spoon/Blog/blogs/blog_4/blog.md

 # Async Rendering NextJS Server Components with fp-ts

 Greetings edge lord!
 Hope your travels through the void have been filled with cringe hot takes and rug pulls.
 Here, however, you will be seeing the approach I took to render comments on this site.
 We will be referencing items covered in the last {#98c379}([`void log`](/blog/3)).
 Read it if you wish.
 This `void log` will stay high level.
-Follow me.
+Also, you can find all the code on {#98c379}([Github](https://github.com/gabrielgrover/improved-octo-spoon))!

 ## The NextJS Server Component {#server-component}